cmars/stigmerge/README.md

 What's on the roadmap for a 1.0 release.

+## Native UI App

+Currently evaluating Tauri for a cross-platform desktop / mobile app.
+I've considered Flutter but Rust and JS are more familiar than Dart.

+## Magnet links

+Stigmerge magnet links would encode payload and index digests, and a set of bootstrap peers to locate & discover the active swarm.

 ## Multi-file shares

 The stigmerge wire protocol and indexing structures support multi-file shares, but this hasn't been fully implemented yet.

+## Larger share sizes

+Veilid's DHT places an upper limit on how large an index can be, currently around 32GB payload size (see #256).

+One easy solution to this: allow larger sized pieces for larger shares.
+This comes with tradeoffs.
+Larger pieces are less error tolerant; a failed piece requires a larger re-fetch.

+Another alternative is to keep the piece size fixed at 1MB, and chain DHTs to store large indexes.

 ## Improving the network